Your ‘About Us’ page is really your ‘let me tell you how we can help you’ page.

 - How can you show off the transformation you can achieve for them?

 - How can you show personality?
 Stand out more?
 Show off your brilliant agency culture?

 Avoid These Mistakes with Your ‘About Us’ Page

 Whatever you do, do NOT hide away.
 People need to see YOU and your team.
 So, avoid stock photos at all costs.
 It’s like buying your mum flowers from the petrol station – it won’t impress her.

 Show off your real team.
 You don’t need fancy photos for this, great selfies that look consistent will do.
 Show what makes them interesting by offering some fun facts about them too.

 Avoid being too corporate and boring.
 Instead, be friendly and approachable.
 Don’t use the third person on the ‘About’ page if you’re a one-man or one-woman agency.

 Never just talk about yourself.
 This is your opportunity to show your audience how you can help them and signal what makes you different and better.

-Would you like to Upgrade Your ‘About Us’ Page?
+ready to Upgrade Your own ‘About Us’ Page?